 A break from the site affords volunteers with the opportunity to explore Israel’s many sites and customize their weekend experience.

-If you would like to stay at the Kibbutz over the weekend, please organize your accommodation directly with Kibbutz Gal’on.
+It is not possible to stay at the Zafit Field School over the weekend.
+Please be sure to organise your accommodation on weekends (Thursday night – Saturday afternoon).
 The excavation assumes no responsibility for any plans arraigned outside of the excavation working week.

 Q: When should I book my flights back home?